heylf/spatialconverter/README.md

 # Spatial Converter

-This repo is a community effort and collect functions to convert data formats for various types of data processing and analysis for spatial omics data.
+This repo is a community effort and collects functions to convert data formats for various types of data processing and analysis for spatial omics data.

-Please reach out to me to contribute.
+Please reach out to us to contribute.

-You can also raise an issue for suggest a new conversion function.
+You can also raise an issue to suggest a new conversion function.